Life, Career, and Influence of Luke Kelly:

-In 1962, Kelly had returned to Dublin.
-There, was waiting for a resurrection of folk music.
-There was also a new band being formed, and Kelly would be a founding member of it.
-When he returned to his home city, he started spending a lot of time at “O’Donoghue’s Pub.”
-It has been made as a hub for singing sessions.
-Soon, Kelly was performing folk music along with future Dubliner members such as Barney McKenna, and Ronnie Drew.
-It was a good time for folk music, because the three singers, and others, would create the Dubliners.
+It became a hub for singing sessions.
+Soon, Kelly was performing folk music with future Dubliner members such as Barney McKenna and Ronnie Drew.
+It was a good time for folk music because the three singers, and others, would create the Dubliners.
 The Dubliners were a group that would eventually popularize and modernize traditional Irish music.

-He is most known to be one of the fathers of the group and one of the reasons why the group gave Irish folk music a large revival.

-He has become known for his unique single style and innovative ways to use folk music.
-He has started from humble beginnings to becoming one of the greatest folk singers.
+He has become known for his unique single style and innovative approach to folk music.
+He started from humble beginnings to becoming one of the most monumental Irish folk singers.